noorulghousiah/CircuitCalculator/README.md

 # CircuitCalculator
 This is a group project made by our team:
-Noorul Ghousiah
+Noorul Ghousiah;
-Adibatunnisa'
+Adibatunnisa';
-Adlin Johana
+Adlin Johana;
-Nurul Aqiella
+Nurul Aqiella.

 This is a calculator for circuit analysis so that the value of currents or voltages of a particular  circuit can be determined precisely.
 It is specifically built to analyse DC circuit with independent sources and linear resistors